Analysis of physiochemical processes for low levelized cost of renewable hydrogen

 Project summary description:

-The second element of the research will be to research the deployability of hybrid renewable energy plants at two different scales: neighbourhood and industrial.
+The second research question will be answered by assessment of the deployability of hybrid renewable energy plants at two different scales: neighbourhood and industrial.
 For neighbourhood scale, this analysis will be based on deployment as energy hubs co-located within the local and urban communities to service their needs for electric power and hydrogen.
-At an industrial scale, a similar analysis will be undertaken for facilities co-located within the main hydrogen export hubs currently proposed for Australia.
+At an industrial scale, a similar analysis will be undertaken for facilities co-located within the seven hydrogen export hubs being currently proposed for Australia.

 Further information: